Everest Base Camp Packing List

 “What to pack for Everest Base Camp Trek? ” can be really confusing if you are not an experienced trekker.
 The general rule is to pack only the essentials and try to make the backpack as small as it can be.
 Even if you have brought a lot of stuff from back home, you can leave them in your hotel in Kathmandu and receive them after the trek.
 Below we discuss a list of things you will need for the trek.

-A 60 litre comfortable backpack is recommended for the EBC trek.
+A 60-litre comfortable backpack is recommended for the EBC trek.
 Check the backpack, read reviews and make sure it is comfortable to carry while trekking before buying a backpack.
 A Duffel bag is also one of the options.

-Footwear and socks
+Footwear and socks:

 We recommend you buy comfortable and warm but not too thick socks.
 5-6 pairs for the trek is a good idea as you won’t be able to wash them while on the trek.
 Socks can be easily bought in Thamel.

 You are going to feel hot as well as cold during your trek.
 It is a good idea to wear layered clothing while trekking to places like EBC.
-Most experienced trekkers wear and recommend to wear 2-3 layers of clothes while trekking to Everest base camp.
-The 3 layers are: base layer for ticking away moisture and sweat, the middle layer to keep you warm and the outer layer is the shell which is usually windproof or waterproof.
+Most experienced trekkers wear and recommend wearing 2-3 layers of clothes while trekking to Everest base camp.
+The 3 layers are: the base layer for ticking away moisture and sweat, the middle layer to keep you warm and the outer layer is the shell which is usually windproof or waterproof.
 The base layer should not absorb wetness so it should be of synthetic material and not cotton.
 So, what clothes can be used as these layers?